utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 1. Select a collection, folder, or request in the sidebar, then select the comments icon <img alt="Comments icon" src="https://assets.postman.com/postman-docs/icon-comments-v9.jpg#icon" width="18px"> in the right sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a comment and do one of the following:

-    * Select **Copy link** to get a direct link to the comment.
+    * Select **Copy link** to copy a direct link to the comment to your clipboard.
 Share the link with your teammates so they can view or reply to the comment.
     * Select **Edit** to make changes to the comment.
     * Select **Delete** to delete the comment.